kali-linex/linex/Documentation/process/handling-regressions.rst

 Whom to ask for advice when it comes to regressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Send a mail to the regressions mailing list (regressions@lists.linux.dev) while
+Send a mail to the regressions mailing list (regressions@lists.linex.dev) while
-CCing the Linux kernel's regression tracker (regressions@leemhuis.info); if the
+CCing the Linex kernel's regression tracker (regressions@leemhuis.info); if the
 issue might better be dealt with in private, feel free to omit the list.